team-charls/jpegls-wic-codec/README.md

 |GUID_WICPixelFormat48bppRGB\*\*|3|16|

 Note \*\*: support for image formats marked with \*\* is not implemented.
 Note \*\*\*: BGR images will be converted and saved as RGB.
-JPEG-LS provides no support to set the color space to BGR
+JPEG-LS provides no support to set a BGR color space in the SPIFF header.

 ## Build Instructions